 Buying a diamond from a brick-and-mortar store (particularly one with a fancy name) is apples-to-apples more expensive.
 Plenty of online stores offer diamonds of the same quality at a fraction of the cost.

 Like we mentioned earlier, there can be a huge difference in price between brands—like $10,000 between Blue Nile and Tiffany & Co.
-Shopping online stores will give you a larger variety of 1-carat rings and allow you to shop around for the best ring in your budget.
+Compared to your local jeweler, shopping online stores will give you a larger variety of 1-carat rings and allow you to shop around for the best ring in your budget.

 Choose a Tiny Variation in Size